Heritage is for everybody, and we are here for heritage.

 That's why, as a charity, we care for over a million objects and hundreds of historic sites in every part of England, from international icons to local treasures.
 And it's why we open them up, share their stories and find new ways for everybody to enjoy, learn, play and create.

-- Salary from £39,855, depending on skills, experience and location
+- Salary from £12.22 per hour, depending on skills and experience

 - 25 days' holiday plus bank holidays, pro rata, rising to 28 days after 3 years